 A tooth extraction can be an essential part of maintaining one's dental health.
 Contrary to popular belief, wisdom teeth are not the only teeth that may need extraction.
 Tooth extraction can improve the overall functioning of the mouth.

-Tooth extraction is available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Tooth extraction is available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Many patients find that tooth extraction relieves them of unnecessary pain and restores their quality of life.
 Call us today at (949) 258-9682 to learn more and schedule an appointment.